ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Create Starting Line

-When a race is about to start, we need to move the players to the starting line.
+When a race is about to start, you need to move the players to the starting line.

 !!! tip "Player Grouping"
-    Instead of grouping all players up in one spot, we can create a few positions along the starting line and randomly pick one to place the player at.
+    Instead of grouping all players up in one spot, you can create a few positions along the starting line and randomly pick one to place the player at.
 There is still a possibility of players spawning in the same location, and to fix this it would require a more advanced system to keep track of which lanes have been assigned.
-For this tutorial we will keep it simple.

 ### Create Lane Positions